eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Maintain/upgrade our Spinnaker + Kubernetes CI/CD pipeline, and the tooling that makes it all work, in a sane and reproducible way
 	- Automate infrastructure deployments with CloudFormation and SaltStack to help us go multi-AWS region
 	- Reduce RPO/RTO for our S3, RDS, Redis, MongoDB, etcd and PostgreSQL instances
-	- DevOps and systems experience is highly valued; If you’ve gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we’d love to talk with you
+	- DevOps and systems experience is highly valued; If you've gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we'd love to talk with you
 	- You should be passionate about getting in front of problems instead of waiting until things are on fire.
 If you dream of stability, love metrics, communicate well, document your code, and love building reliable systems that hum along and take care of themselves, we want you on our team
 + skill set:
-	- JavaScript, NodeJS, Java, GraphQL, Ruby, Python, and whatever’s needed
+	- JavaScript, NodeJS, Java, GraphQL, Ruby, Python, and whatever's needed
 	- AWS Serverless Cloud Architecture with IaC using Terraform
 	- Agile, Scrum, CI/CD, TDD and other best practices
 	- Unit Tests, Integration Tests and End-to-End Tests